lamhq/tech-notes/pages/devops/aws/39-machine-learning/6-speech.md

 ## Amazon Transcribe

-Transcribe is used to covert speech to text automatically.
+Transcribe is used to covert **speech to text** automatically.
 You can use this service to generate subtitles on the fly.

 Ideal for converting Audio and Video Files to Text.
-Turn your audio and video files into text in a fast and automated process.
+Turn audio and video files into text in a fast and automated process.
 One specific use case is to generate subtitles.

 ## Amazon Lex

-Lex allows you to build conversational interfaces in your applications using natural language models.
+Lex allows you to **build conversational interfaces** in applications using natural language models.

 Chances are that when you are talking to an automated bot online, you are interacting with the Lex service on the backend.